-In this recent case study FundInvoice were able to find finance for a permanent recruitment agency that were looking to expand into offering temporary placement recruitment.
-This small business were currently handling permanent placements i.e. they would offer search and selection to fill permanent job roles for clients by finding appropriate candidates.
+In this recent case study FundInvoice was able to find finance for a permanent recruitment agency that was looking to expand into offering temporary placement recruitment.
+This small business was currently handling permanent placements i.e. they would offer search and selection to fill permanent job roles for clients by finding appropriate candidates.
 The recruiter is then paid a commission for any successful placements, normally a percentage of the salary of the individual that they place in the role.

 Temporary & Permanent Recruitment Agency Finance